Archives and Special Collections

 - Spring Semester: February 2nd through May 5th

 - Open hours will be Tuesday thru Thursday, 1 - 4

 - Walk-ins are welcome and encouraged!

-- Researchers can request the following items without an appointment:
+- During open hours, researchers can request the following items without an appointment:

 - Yearbooks, Catalogs, The Student, and Alumni Magazines

 - Rare books, including materials from the Rare Book Collection and the Thesis Collections

 - Processed Manuscript Collections with a finding aid and listed on the Archives Manuscript Collections page

 - Although all attempts to provide the materials listed, some materials may not be available at the time of inquiry.